UCL School of Management

 Ruoyu Li | 19 March 2025

-MSc in Business Analytics: Follow my journey to a data-driven career at the UCL School of Management
+MSc Business Analytics: Follow my journey to a data-driven career after the UCL School of Management

-In this blog, MSc Business Analytics alumnus Ruoyu Li recounts his journey to a thriving data analytics career.
-He highlights the crucial programming and coding skills gained during his MSc and discusses how he used this knowledge to tackle real company challenges and solve important business challenges through his dissertation project.
-He also shares valuable advice for aspiring and current postgraduate students at the UCL School of Management on taking advantage of the School’s network and resources to advance their careers in data and business analytics.
+In this blog, MSc Business Analytics alumnus Ruoyu Li recounts his journey to a thriving career in data analytics.
+He highlights the crucial programming and coding skills he gained throughout the programme, and discusses the ways in which he applied this knowledge to tackle real company challenges through his dissertation project.

 Interested in developing your business analytics skills?
 Chat with a current MSc student at the UCL School of Management to learn more about their unique experiences and journey with us.